amaljoyc/amaljoyc.com/blog/_posts/2020-09-05-how-writing-the-best-code-slowed-me-down.md

 I used to be a programmer who tried to write the best and clean code one line at a time.
 If I don't feel good about a line of code I wrote, I used to rewrite it immediately until I could accept it.
 This went on and on and it used to take me hours before I could finish up implementing a feature.

 Another reason for me being slow was due to making premature optimizations.
-All those abstractions that I thought in the beginning was not really necessary when I starting implementing them.
+All those abstractions that I thought in the beginning was not really necessary when I started implementing them.

 ### How do I code now?